silverbulletmd/silverbullet/libraries/Library/Std/Editor/Mention Inbox.md

 #meta

 Surfaces open recipient mentions in the right-hand sidebar.
-Open the Mention Inbox with ${widgets.commandButton("Navigate: Mentions")} and pick a recipient from the dropdown to narrow the list, or leave it on All Recipients to see every open mention.
+Open the Mention Inbox with ${widgets.commandButton("Navigate: Mentions")}.

 # Implementation
 ```space-lua